drewfle/tooling-js/packages/bundler/README.md

 ## Usages

 ```
-$ rollupper -h
+$ drewfle-bundler -h
 Usage: index [options]

-Rollupper is a CLI tool for building and bundling packages.
+Drewfle Bundler is a CLI tool for building and bundling packages.
 It laverages Rollup API and abstract away common dev dependencies.

 Options:
   -V, --version        output the version number